berk1835/RNA-Seq-Oct2022/README.md

 ## Usage

+Check each script and change the #SBATCH parameters and other lines as necessary.

 --- Creating Index files for alignments ---

 ```bash
 sh hisat-star-indexing.sh
 ```
-This only needs to be done once for each reference genome, reuse for each alignment.
+This only needs to be done once for each reference genome, reuse the index for each alignment.

 --- Aligning rRNA reads ---